 - Oscillating fan

-Of all these sounds, I personally find 12 of them pleasant to listen to at low to medium volumes.
-There are another 8 I wouldn’t choose – but that might be totally different for you.
+Of all these sounds, I find 12 of them pleasant to listen to at low to medium volumes.
+There are another eight I wouldn’t choose, but this is purely personal preference and you might enjoy a different selection of the sounds to me.

 At loud volumes, I definitely prefer the pink and brown noises.
 And I prefer the less industrial fan sounds, as I find them more calming to listen to.
-Again though, some people will like those heavier industrial fan sounds.
+Again though, some people might like those heavier industrial fan sounds.

-It has a USB cable and comes with adaptor plugs for the US, UK and EU.
-So you can plug it into a standard wall socket, any other USB plug you have, or run it from a computer.
+It comes with a USB cable and adaptor plugs for the US, UK, and EU.
+So you can plug it into a standard wall socket or any other suitable USB outlet you already have.

 Size and portability

 It does have a little weight to it compared to some of the very smallest devices.
-So although size isn’t an issue if you’re thinking of packing it in a suitcase, I’d probably choose the LectroFan Micro over this one if you’re a regular traveler and portability is a make or break point for you.
+So although size isn’t an issue if you’re thinking of packing it in a suitcase, I’d probably choose the LectroFan Micro 2 over this one if you’re a regular traveler and portability is a make-or-break point for you.

 There’s just one auto-off timer option of 60 minutes.
-This is somewhat lacking compared to devices like the Avantek or Sound+Sleep, but it’s still good to have at least one timer.
+Many white noise machines these days have more timer options, such as 15 or 30 minutes, but it’s still good to have at least one timer.

 Design and visual appeal

 The Lectrofan looks neat with its hexagonal design and choice of white or black finish.
 And being small, it occupies little real estate on a nightstand or desk, which is always a bonus.

-The lack of a display, lights or buttons will appeal if you lean towards minimalist design.
-But if you like your gadgets to have lots of buttons, blinking lights and a visual display, you might be underwhelmed by this one.
+The lack of a display, lights, or buttons will appeal if you lean toward a minimalist design.
+But if you like your gadgets to have lots of buttons, lights, and a visual display, you might be underwhelmed by this one.

-The LectroFan might not be the flashiest gadget in the world and has an obvious lack of enticing features, but it does its job very well.
-There are very few sound machines which have such a wide variety of white noise and fan sounds.
+The LectroFan Classic might not be the flashiest gadget in the world and has an obvious lack of enticing features, but it does its job very well.
+There are very few sound machines that have such a wide variety of white noise and fan sounds.